 One of the most important duties of a street department is to assure that trees and bushes are trimmed when they obstruct stop signs and traffic lights.
 Collisions are inevitable when drivers cannot see signs that govern driving behavior.

 When the failure to trim foliage contributes to a traffic accident because a sign or signal is obstructed, injury victims usually have an opportunity to bring a claim against the municipality that should have corrected the problem.
-A car accident lawyer in Brookhaven, GA can explain the relatively short deadlines that most states impose upon accident victims to give a notice of their claim to the responsible local government.
+A car accident lawyer can explain the relatively short deadlines that most states impose upon accident victims to give a notice of their claim to the responsible local government.

 Time Limit to Go to a Doctor After a Car Accident Caused by an Overgrown Tree or Bush

 In addition to the deadline for giving a notice of claim, there is deadline for bringing a lawsuit based on the municipality’s negligence.
 That deadline is imposed by a statute of limitations.
 While the deadline varies from state to state, all states require a case to be settled or a suit to be filed before the deadline arrives.
 The failure to take either action results in a loss of the right to obtain compensation.